Trust and Loan Companies Act (S.C. 1991, c. 45)

 Marginal note:Unclaimed balances

-(a) a deposit has been made in Canada that is payable in Canada in Canadian currency and in respect of which no transaction has taken place and no statement of account has been requested or acknowledged by the creditor during a period of ten years
+• (a) a deposit has been made in Canada that is payable in Canada and in respect of which no transaction has taken place and no statement of account has been requested or acknowledged by the creditor during a period of 10 years

-(b) a cheque, draft or bill of exchange (including any such instrument drawn by one branch of a company on another branch of the company but not including such an instrument issued in payment of a dividend on the capital of a company) payable in Canada in Canadian currency has been issued, certified or accepted by a company in Canada and no payment has been made in respect thereof for a period of ten years after the date of issue, certification, acceptance or maturity, whichever is later,
+• (b) a cheque, draft or bill of exchange (including any of those instruments drawn by one branch of a company on another of its branches but not including an instrument issued in payment of a dividend on the capital of a company) payable in Canada has been issued, certified or accepted by a company in Canada and no payment has been made in respect of it for a period of 10 years after the date of issue, certification, acceptance or maturity, whichever is later,

 the company shall pay to the Bank of Canada not later than December 31 in each year an amount equal to the principal amount of the deposit or instrument, plus interest, if any, calculated in accordance with the terms of the deposit or instrument, and payment accordingly discharges the company from all liability in respect of the deposit or instrument.